Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Spatialpandas was the best overall solution explored here, and was what we ended up using for our client.
 Spatialpandas is an easy to install, pure Python package.
 It makes heavy use of Numba for highly efficient spatial joins and bounding box queries.
-It’s also integrated nicely with Dask and the parquet file format.
+It's also integrated nicely with Dask and the Parquet file format.

 However, there are additional considerations to keep in mind.
 Spatialpandas is a young project with a small community at the moment.
 The documentation is limited compared with more established libraries, and it has low development activity for the moment.
-Spatialpandas is good at what it does, but it’s also limited in functionality.
+Spatialpandas is good at what it does, but it's also limited in functionality.
 If you need Spatialpandas to do something similar, but slightly different from what is shown here, you may be forced to implement changes to the library yourself.
-Keep these considerations in mind if you’re thinking of using Spatialpandas in your application.
+Keep these considerations in mind if you're thinking of using Spatialpandas in your application.

 ## Other Approaches Considered: AWS Athena, Omnisci and NVIDIA RAPIDS

-Other approaches were considered and experimented with.
+We considered and experimented with a few other approaches.
 AWS Athena is a serverless interactive query service allowing users to query datasets residing in S3 via SQL queries.
-Though promising, at the time Athena had file size limitations that made it impractical for use and also did not obviate the need to sort and partition the data spatially to improve access times.
+Though promising, at the time Athena had file size limitations that made it impractical for this use-case and also did not obviate the need to sort and partition the data spatially to improve access times.
 The other main area considered was GPU acceleration.
-Two technologies were explored Omnisci and NVIDIA RAPIDS.
+We explored two technologies for this, [OmniSci][omnisci docs] and [NVIDIA RAPIDS][rapids page].
 These showed some promise but turned out to be too expensive to be practical.
-Omnisci has excellent GPU accelerated geospatial query performance but requires a fairly beefy GPU instance to run and requires that the data be imported into its internal format which also increases storage costs over S3.
-The NVIDIA RAPIDS suite has a new tool called CuSpatial but in practice, it is a very early prototype and is not usable in production.
+Omnisci has excellent GPU accelerated geospatial query performance but requires a fairly beefy GPU instance to run and requires that the data be imported into its internal format, which also increases storage costs over S3.
+The NVIDIA RAPIDS suite has a new tool called CuSpatial, but in practice it was a very early prototype and not usable in production.

 ## Are You Working With Large Datasets?